Wie is de Mol? (Dutch TV series) season 24: Mole activity

 The following Mole activity were revealed in the finale or on the show's website:

 Día Del Top(it)o: Anna was at the party in costume where she shook hands with each candidate as they arrived.
-Excluding herself, Anna also stole the topito of three other candidates by finding it faster than them.
+Anna also stole the topito of three other candidates by finding it faster than them.

-Speeddate: Even though taking the exemptions out of the game added money to the pot, Anna suggested that each candidate votes for the candidate they first had a conversation with to guarantee the exemptions were taken out to gain trust.
+Speeddate: Even though taking the Exemptions out of the game added money to the pot, Anna suggested that each candidate votes for the candidate they first had a conversation with to guarantee the Exemptions were taken out to gain trust.

 Afschilderen: Anna was in the group that unlocked the paintings.
 As the Mole, she knew which paintings were the correct ones that the five candidates were replicating and did not unlock them.
 She also pretended to hear the codes incorrectly to waste time.

 Molympische Spelen: The green panels in stands began already placed on the seats.
 During her turn as the candidate with the microphone announcing instructions, Anna did not inform the three candidates in the stand to remove them first which made the assignment more difficult.
 Later, she also announced the directions rapidly and all at once which made them difficult to comprehend.

 Uitzitten: Anna was in the group which completed the mountaineering course while listening to podcasts.
-As the Mole, Anna knew of all the upcoming questions at the end and frequently asked other candidates about information she knew would not be in the questions to distract them.
-She also answered all her questions incorrectly.
+As the Mole, Anna knew of all the upcoming questions and frequently asked other candidates about information she knew would not be relevant to distract them.
+She also later answered all her questions incorrectly.

 Stad En Land Aflopen: Anna stole the clues from some intersections to make it more difficult to identify which two candidates had to meet there.

 Er Mee Worstelen: Anna and Jeroen were the pair tasked with identifying and drawing the 27 wrestlers of the lucha libre event that night.
 Anna frequently drew wrestlers she knew were not at the event.

 Op Het Spel Zetten: Anna did not solve any of the puzzles.

-Het Gebaande Pad?: During the assignment, Anna received a phone call from Dennis (the Mole of season 8) and told him the key villa was hidden under the doormat.
+Het Gebaande Pad?: During the assignment, Anna received a phone call from Dennis Weening (the Mole of season 8) and told him the key villa was hidden under the doormat.
 This gave Dennis entry to the villa where he shredded the money.
 Anna also broke four incorrect piñatas which deducted €1,000 from the pot.